Market Sizing Questions in Consulting Interviews – The Three Golden Rules

 You can be given a market sizing question as a standalone case (though less frequent) or as a part of a broader business situation case like “entering a new market”.
 Market Sizing can be tricky since there is no uniquely correct answer so be prepared beforehand.
 In general, the interviewer will be less interested in the number you got for the market compared to the approach you used to get to that number.

 This case type is used to test your quantitative and reasoning skills.
 The interviewer wants to evaluate whether you are comfortable working with numbers and whether you are capable of making good assumptions and handle ambiguity.
 Market sizing questions are not only about sizing markets but also other types of estimations, for instance, estimating the number of golf balls in a Jumbo.

-Ideally your result should be “in the right ballpark”, meaning the answer must not be off by more than 20% compared to the actual answer.
-But more than the result, the crucial aspects of this problem solving process are the approach you took, the structure you applied and the way you thought about the problem.
+Ideally, your result should be “in the right ballpark”, meaning the answer must not be off by more than 20% compared to the actual answer.
+But more than the result, the crucial aspect of this problem-solving process is the approach you took, the structure you applied, and the way you thought about the problem.
 If you fail to share your approach and the thought process, it is unlikely the interviewer will be able to read your mind or give you a pass for the case interview.

 Some examples for market sizing cases are:

 - “How many mattresses are sold each year in the US?”

 - “How big is the US diapers market?”

 - “How many gas stations can be found in Paris?”

 - “How big will the market for 3D TVs be?”